-It is the responsibility of each company member to advise their supervisor when they believe that their level of fatigue or exposure to heat or cold is approaching a level that could affect themselves or their company in the operation in which they are involved.
+It is the responsibility of each firefighter to advise their Company Officer when they believe that their level of fatigue or exposure to heat or cold is approaching a level that could affect themselves or their Crew in the operation in which they are involved.

-4. ESTABLISHMENT OF REHAB:
+ESTABLISHMENT OF REHAB

-a) Responsibility
+Responsibility

-The Incident Commander will establish a Rehab Group as per OCFD Incident Management System when conditions indicate it will be needed at an incident or training evolution scene.
-A member will be placed in charge of the Group and will be known as the Rehab Officer.
-The Rehab Officer will typically report to the Logistics Officer (if filled) in the framework of the Incident Management System.
+The Incident Commander will establish Rehab when conditions indicate it will be needed at an Incident or training evolution scene and will assign a Rehab Supervisor who reports to the Logistics Section Chief (if filled).

-b) Location
+Location

-The location for the Rehab area will normally be designated by the Incident Commander.
-If a specific location has not been designated, the Rehab Officer will select an appropriate location.
+The location for Rehab will normally be designated by the Incident Commander.
+If a specific location has not been designated, the Rehab Supervisor will select an appropriate location for the Rehab Area.